jinjilynn/dva-react-hook/README.md

   page // the value is not 1
 }
 ```
-##### ps: Usually when a context value is changed, all components that useContext will re-render, but this framework is unusual, so  if only used part of the state is changed, corresponding component will re-render.
+##### ps: Usually when a context value is changed, all components that useContext will re-render, but this framework is unusual, so if only used part of the state is changed, the corresponding component will re-render.

 ### `useDispatch`

 useDispatch returns the function you registered in a model effects,the only argument to the useDispatch() Hook is an object, the object must have an property named type, also you can set some other properties.
-The function returned by useDispatch is wrapped by an async function and also is injected with an object parameter,so that you can get the state、the function updates it and a selector which can select other models' state.
+The function returned by useDispatch is wrapped by an async function and also is injected with an object parameter,so that you can get the state of the model、the function updates it and a selector which can select other models' state and set other models' state.
 ```javascript
 //if your model is like this
 {